 Total kidney volume (TKV) is a strong predictor of future renal insufficiency in ADPKD.1 Various imaging modalities (MRI, CT, US) and post processing methods (stereology and ellipsoid calculations) are available to determine TKV.1,2

-Once TKV has been calculated, it can be used to assess the risk of ADPKD progression inpatients, more specifically by estimating TKV growth and eGFR decline over time.
-This method can be useful in assessing younger patients who may still have normal eGFR levels. patients should be excluded.2,3
+Once TKV has been calculated, it can be used to assess the risk of ADPKD progression in Typical (Class 1) patients, more specifically by estimating TKV growth and eGFR decline over time.
+This method can be useful in assessing younger patients who may still have normal eGFR levels.2,3

 View a hypothetical patient sample calculation or enter practice values to